aelert2/UnemploymentPrediction/README.md

 earlier (the bridges data changes by year, but the BLS data changes by month).
-It doesn’t make sense to use the bridges data from 2012-2012 and the unemployment rate from December 2018 to predict the unemployment rate for December 2019. </br> To make address this problem, I made a model that took the bridges data from 2018 and unemployment number/rate from December 2018 as features in a model to predict the unemployment rate of December 2019.
+It doesn’t make sense to use the bridges data from 2012-2012 and the unemployment rate from December 2018 to predict the unemployment rate for December 2019. </br> </br> To make address this problem, I made a model that took the bridges data from 2018 and unemployment number/rate from December 2018 as features in a model to predict the unemployment rate of December 2019.
+This model explains 84.9% of the variation in the unemployment rate of December 2019 around its mean.
+The following features are significant at the alpha = 0.0 level – the intercept (when all the features in the model are zero), superstructure condition, substructure condition, average improvement cost, and the unemployment rate of December 2018.